How to Secure Your Online Banking

 Enable Bank Text Alerts

 If your bank offers text notifications, sign up.
 Your bank will SMS you whenever money is taken or deposited from your account.
 These regular alerts allow you to keep an eye on your account's activity.
 If you get an SMS concerning an unauthorized transaction, call your bank immediately.
-Update Your Devices

 You should always update your phone or computer software when prompted to do so in order to avoid malware and security breaches.
 Updates are often implemented to fix newly found software flaws.